-In parallel linear algebra applications, the most critical part is to distribute the matrices.
+In parallel linear algebra applications, a critical part is to distribute the matrices among processes (processors).
 The vectors are often distributed to conform with the appropriate matrices, though not always.
 Matrices can be partitioned either along rows, columns, or by a 2-dimensional block decomposition.
-We limit our discussion to 1-dimensional data distributions (which are best supported in Epetra).
+We limit our discussion to 1-dimensional data distributions, in particular, row distributions (which are best supported in Epetra).
 In this case, partitioning dense matrices is easy.
 For a matrix with n rows and with p processes, simply give each process n/p rows.
 For sparse matrices, the situation is more complicated.
 To achieve load-balance, one may wish that each process obtains approximately the same number of rows, or alternatively, similar number of nonzero entries.
 Additionally, the communication cost when applying the matrix should be small.
 Specifically, for iterative solvers, the communication cost in a matrix-vector product should be minimized.